rackerlabs/support-how-to/content/how-to/cloud-servers/install-nginx-on-fedora/index.md

 Enter **y** at the prompt to confirm that you want to install the package.

-After the installation completes, run the following command to enable and start the service.
+After the installation completes, run the following commands to enable and start the service.
 These commands start Nginx and configure it to start up when the server does.